M4tsuri/OrustS/README.md

 This bootloader is written in **pure rust**, i.e. no assembly file and all low-level operations are implemented with rust inline assembly.

-I tried my best to avoid magic numbers and add documentation for any confusing configuration.
-Compile-time generated data structures are used as many as possible so that you don't need to deal with annoying bitwise operations without the cost of runtime space and time.
+I tried my best to avoid magic numbers and add documentation for them when nessessary.
+Many data structures, for example, GDT, are generated at compile-time to avoid runtime cost (with nice abstraction).

-Some code are copied from https://github.com/o8vm/krabs.
+Some ideas come from https://github.com/o8vm/krabs.

 ## Dependency